-According to the 2015 Urban Water Management Plan, Sacramento County, through the Sacramento County Water Agency, has access to large quantities of water through surface water, groundwater, and recycled water.
+The Delta has large amounts of surface water available.
 However, population growth in the County will add additional pressure to water companies during periods of drought and water shortage.

 Earthquake: Liquefaction

 Likelihood of Future Occurrence-Occasional Vulnerability-Extremely High

 The Delta sits atop a blind fault system on the western edge of the Central Valley.
 Moderate earthquakes in 1892 near Vacaville and in 1983 near Coalinga demonstrate the seismic potential of this structural belt.
 The increasing height of the levee system has prompted growing concern about the seismic stability of the levees.
 The concern is based on the proximity of faulting, the nature of the levee foundations, and the materials used to build the levees.
 Many levees consist of uncompacted weak local soils that may be unstable under seismic loading.
 The presence of sand and silt in the levees and their foundations indicates that liquefaction is also a possibility.